Robbity/Robbity/README.md

 ### Hiya, I'm Robbie

+I'm student at the University of British Columbia pursuing a combined major in Computer Science and Physics.

+Passionate about all things music, including music production and VST development.
+I also dabble in front-end and have a large collection of bear images.

 <!--
 **Robbity/Robbity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.